Arab League rebuffs Syria on monitors

 Moualem said the West and some Arab countries were ignoring the actions of armed gangs in Syria who had been killing people "according to their identity cards," referring to growing reports of sectarian killings between majority Sunni Muslims and Assad's Alawite community in Homs.

-But he dismissed fears that the country might be heading toward civil conflict.
+But he dismissed fears that the country might be heading towards civil conflict.
 "There will not be a civil war, however hard they try to ignite it."

 Weapons were brought by defectors, obtained in raids on the regular army or bought from arms dealers inside Syria, he said.